Planning a trip to Cuba with Essential Havana Tips (Cuba Travel Tips)

 If you are flying into Cuba, most likely you will be flying to Havana Airport.
 Taxis and buses are available to transport you to the resort town of your choice.
-Here are some popular destination list : –
+Other then exploring the best sights in Havana, here are some popular destination list in Cuba: –

 - Havana to Varadero – 2 hours and 10 minutes (by car)

 - Havana to Trinidad – 4 hours (by car)

 - Havana to Vinales – 2 hours and 30 minutes (by car)

 - Havana to Coco Cayo – 6 hours by car or you can take a 50 minute direct flight